trent-gill/portfolio/README.md

 ### Introduction

 <div class="alert alert-info" role="alert"><b>Quiz Due Date</b>: Thursday, June 3, 2016 at noon</div>
-<div class="alert alert-info" role="alert"><b>Project Due Date</b>: Thursday, June 3 26, 2016 at noon</div>
+<div class="alert alert-info" role="alert"><b>Project Due Date</b>: Thursday, June 3, 2016 at noon</div>

 Week 3 begins our very first design project, which is to design a business card and letterhead.
-This design project is due <strong>Wednesday, March 2, 2016 at noon</strong>.
+This design project is due <strong>Thursday, June 3, 2016 at noon</strong>.
 This week we will be focusing on our first piece, the business card.
 Over the media attachments, you will notice an extra <a href="http://youtu.be/QXNpxlPiCbA" target="_blank">video on InDesign</a>.
 This is just a quick refresher in case you've forgotten anything over the last couple of weeks.
 I walk through the following:
 <ul>
 	<li><a href="http://youtu.be/QXNpxlPiCbA" target="_blank">Drawing Shapes</a></li>
 	<li><a href="http://youtu.be/QXNpxlPiCbA?t=4m52s" target="_blank">Placing an Image</a></li>